nimoatwoodway/freebsd-reverseproxy/README.md

  ```

  Location *** .well-known*** is needed for lets enrypt certificate creation.
- Find my whole nginx.conf file in root of this repo.

  ### Create Lets Encrypt certificate for new forwarding
  ```